 In addition, participating in water sports like boating will definitely increase your experience and provide a ‘blue mind’ state.
 Experts state that a ‘blue mind’ describes being in a meditative state.
 Usually, this frame of mind brings on feelings of calm, peacefulness, unity, and general happiness.
 On the other hand, you get the ‘red mind,’ which is characterized by feelings of stress, anxiety, and fear.

 Most of us are living in a red state.
 If you are, don’t worry, it’s not your fault.
-We have the modern world to thank for this.
+We have a modern world to thank for this.
 However, you can try to make it better.
 I would say that the boat was probably the best invention in technology to date.
 Mainly because it lets you travel and explore this vast world of blue-mind benefits on the water.
 Plus, being on a boat gives you permission to escape the red-mind mode of an anxious and distracted life on land.

 When’s Our Next Vacation?

 Have you been contemplating booking a long-deserved beach vacation?
 Good.
 I say go for it!
 According to a Discover Boating survey conducted by Wakefield Research, four in five Americans say being around water relaxes them.
 And 72 percent feel healthier after spending time on the water.
-Plus, the fact that many travellers try to unplug on a relaxing getaway only adds to the perks.
+Plus, the fact that many travelers try to unplug on a relaxing getaway only adds to the perks.

-This social media, the world of online heated chaos is a blessing and a curse.
+On social media, the world of online heated chaos is a blessing and a curse.
 Unfortunately, it’s stumped our ability to relax and literally do nothing.
 Doing absolutely nothing, like lying on the beach, is a lost art in our hyperconnected society.

 Doctors say that it is more important than ever before to spend time in nature.
 Especially when it involves water.
 Living near water is a valuable way to reduce the stresses of life and work in our busy world today.